-CAP is excited to announce that we have expanded our services to SW Washington!
-We are currently hiring a 1.0 FTE Wellness Case Manager to provide high-quality, coordinated, strengths-based social services consistent with the agency’s mission.
+We’re exciting to announce we’re hiring a 1.0 FTE Wellness Case Manager to provide high-quality, coordinated, strengths-based social services consistent with the agency’s mission.
 The individual helps guide low-barrier individuals living with HIV through the continuum of HIV-related and other relevant systems of care.
 This requires maintaining an awareness of cultural issues and developing effective relationships with a diverse client population.

-Responsibilities include: outreach to low-barrier People Living with HIV (PLWH); screening clients for resiliency, developing goal plans, and implementing agreed-upon communication plans; providing information and referral to a wide range of community services; providing advocacy within multiple settings including educating clients to self-advocate when appropriate; providing problem solving interventions as needed to assist client’s completion of their goals; working closely with providers and inter-disciplinary team to facilitate client care and resolve short-term needs.
+Responsibilities include: screening clients for psychosocial needs, developing goal plans, implementing effective interventions and monitoring client progress; assisting clients with applications for insurance, public assistance benefits, etc., and monitoring the process from initiation through formal decision; providing information and referral to a wide range of community services; providing advocacy within multiple settings including educating clients to self-advocate when appropriate; providing problem solving interventions as needed to assist client’s completion of their goals; working closely with providers and inter-disciplinary team to facilitate client care and resolve short-term needs.